slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - News are the first draft of History.

--->
+> *'The imagination of nature is far, far greater than the imagination of man.' -- Richard Feynman* -->

 > *'The whole of science is nothing more than a refinement of everyday thinking.' -- Albert Einstein*